Masteidel/capstone-project-the-faculty/Proposal.md

 Briefly describe what each user role/authority can do.
 (These are user stories.)

 - Create a course (Professor)
+- Create a section for a course (Professor)
+- Create a lecture for a section (Professor)
 - Register for a course (Student, Professor)
 - Edit a future course (Student, Professor)
+- Delete a section (Professor)
-- Cancel a course (Student, Professor)
+- Un-enroll a student from an existing section (Student, Professor)
 - Browse Courses (Anyone)
 - Sign up for a course (Authenticated user)